One of the most valuable concepts in the world of data and analytics is making data "readable" by both machines and humans.

 Data that is only human-readable is great for cartoons, and endless lines of code is perfect for making software work.
 But the real magic happens when computers and humans get on the same page...

-One of the easiest ways to think about XSLT (extensible stylesheet language transformations) is that it's simply a template for displaying specific information from more complex XML data sets.
+One of the easiest ways to understand what is XSLT (extensible stylesheet language transformations) is that it's simply a template for displaying specific information from more complex XML data sets.

 The first step is getting data into XML format.
 Then, a tool that performs XSLT transformations can create documents with accurate data laid out in any given format or structure.
 The information in data sets is now understandable to humans and machines.